h2oai/h2o-3/h2o-docs/src/product/data-science/deep-learning.rst

 -  **initial_biases**: Specify a list of H2OFrame IDs to initialize the bias vectors of this model with.

 -  **loss**: Specify the loss function.
 The options are Automatic, CrossEntropy, Quadratic, Huber, or Absolute and the default value is Automatic.
-This oprion defaults to Automatic.
+This option defaults to Automatic.

     - Use **Absolute**, **Quadratic**, or **Huber** for regression
     - Use **Absolute**, **Quadratic**, **Huber**, or **CrossEntropy** for classification